 Thus, then, our profession must be in harmony, first, with the oracle of God; that is, with what is indicated by the ark, the mercy-seat, the high priest, and the sacrifice, all of which are found in Christ Jesus the Lord.
-And if our profession be in harmony with, that, then it will be in harmony with all the oracles of God; taking the oracles of God here to mean not the Bible at large, but to mean the gospel testimonies of the word of God.
-If any man speaks, then, let him speak in accordance herewith.
-Here we stand in entire harmony with all the perfections of God; here we stand in entire harmony with everything that pertains to God-ward.
-It is wonderful, the more one is taken up with it, how true the word of God is; that all the treasures of wisdom and knowledge are hidden in Christ.
-It is only to know him rightly, and you know the love of God; it is only to know him rightly, and you know the love of God, the salvation of God, the grace and mercy of God, fellowship with God.
-In a word, rightly to know the Savior is to know everything.
+And if our profession be in harmony with that, then it will be in harmony with all the oracles of God; taking the oracles of God here to mean not the Bible at large, but to mean the gospel testimonies of the word of God.
+If any man speak, then, let him speak in accordance herewith.
+Here we stand in entire harmony with all the perfections of God; here we stand in entire harmony with everything that pertaineth to God-ward.
+It is wonderful, the more one is taken up with it, how true the word of word, rightly to know the Saviour is to know everything.

+God is; that all the treasures of wisdom and knowledge are hidden in Christ.
+It is only to know him aright, and you know the love of God; it is only to know him aright, and you know the electing grace of God; it is only to know him aright, and you know the counsel of God, the salvation of God, the grace and mercy of God, fellowship with God.
+In a